p-org/P/Docs/docs/getstarted/install.md

 ### [Step 3] Install P compiler

-We can install the P compiler tool as a `dotnet tool` using the following command:
+Install the P compiler as a `dotnet tool` using the following command:

 ```shell
 dotnet tool install --global P
 ```

-??? help "Updating P Tool"
-    You can update the version of `P` tool by running the following command:

-    ```shell
-    dotnet tool update --global P
-    ```

-??? fail "`pc` not found after installation"
+??? hint "Troubleshoot: Confirm that `pc` is correctly installed on your machine"

     After installation, run `which pc` and it should show:
     ```shell